blakeyy/Ulectrified/README.md

 ### Google Maps API (https://developers.google.com/maps):

-- Provides a Map where current location and other location pointers can be placed
+- Provides a map where current location and other location pointers can be placed
 - Filtering for locations
-- Info Windows for pointers
+- Info windows for pointers

 ## Step-by-step guide